Skip to Main Content

 1.3 Using the fill handle

 When a cell is selected, the lower right corner will have a small square on it.
 Mousing over that square will cause the cursor to become a black cross.
-If one clicks and drags the small black square with the black cross, Excel will effectively copy and paste the formula from the selected cell into every cell that the cursor is dragged across.
+If one clicks and drags the small black square with the black cross (like this +), Excel will effectively copy and paste the formula from the selected cell into every cell that the cursor is dragged across.
 (In some older versions of Excel, there is a slight difference in the behavior of the fill handle compared with copy and paste.
 If the fill handle of a cell containing a number is dragged, Excel increments the number by one.
 However, this does not happen in newer versions of Excel.)
 If a row of cells is selected and the fill handle in the lower right corner of the selection is dragged down, every formula in the row will be copied to the cell below with the cell references changed to the next row down.
 Selecting a column of cells and dragging its fill handle to the right or left, or dragging the fill handle of a row of cells up have similar behaviors relative to their respective directions.

 1.4 Preventing cell reference changes during a copy/paste or fill handle operation